Steel Wire Armoured Cable: All you need to know

 Single core (Aluminium Wire Armoured)

 Steel wire armour is only suitable for use on multicore versions of the cable.
 When a cable has only one core, the use of aluminium wire armour (AWA) instead of steel wire is preferrable.
-This is because the aluminium is non-magnetic.
-In a single core cable, the current produces a magnetic field.
-This would induce an electric current in the steel wire, which could cause overheating.
+Single-core cables armoured with steel wire or steel tape shall not be used for an AC circuit.
+This is because aluminium is non-magnetic, while the steel wire or steel tape armour of a single-core cable is regarded as a ferromagnetic enclosure.
+For single-core armoured cables, the use of aluminium armour may be considered.

 Cutting & Stripping SWA Cable Easily & Safely